Improving dental health improves overall health

 To improve your older adult’s dental health, we’ve got 3 tips that make it easier to keep teeth and gums healthy.

-Arthritis, hand tremors, or weakness can make it nearly impossible to brush teeth thoroughly.
+Arthritis, hand tremors, or weakness can make it very difficult to brush teeth thoroughly.

-To make it easier, switch to an electric (automatic) toothbrush.
+To make it easier, have your older adult use an electric (automatic) toothbrush.
 Less hand strength and control are needed and it takes the work out of brushing.
 Some toothbrushes even have built-in timers so there’s no need to guess how long to brush.

 2. Brush or rinse after meals

 Seniors tend to have less saliva because of medication side effects and the natural effects of aging.

 After meals, trapped food particles can quickly become bacteria breeding grounds.
 Minimize bacteria in your older adult’s mouth by getting them into the habit of brushing (or at least rinsing) about 30 to 60 minutes after eating.

 Fortunately, that’s most likely when they’ll need to use the toilet anyway.